 Considerations when a Minor is the Plaintiff in a Personal Injury Case

-With all the activities kids are involved in, in today’s world, it’s matter of fact that kids are in the car quite often.
+With all the activities kids are involved in, in today’s world, it’s a matter of fact that kids are in the car quite often.
 In the unfortunate case our client from a personal injury or car accident case is a minor there are some important things to consider.
 Personal injury lawyers have to ask a couple of questions before they settle the case.
 These questions include:

 - Is guardianship of the settlement required?